JulioJu/AndroidTaquinGame/README.md

 * Warning 2: Android.util.Log.d could mix two logs if they have the same first param : `e.g. Log.d("Title", "aa"); Log.d("Title", "bb");`

+## OnClickListener
+* Be careful, keep in mind that an instance of `OnClickListener` could be have a delay before to be garbaged.

 ## My implementation
 * See the comment of the class ./app/src/main/java/fr/uga/julioju/taquingame/MainActivity.java